 - Osprey are particularly suited to catch fish, their primary food source.
 They possess a reversible fourth toe which allows them to grasp fish more securely by positioning two toes forward and two toes back.
 Also, the undersides of an osprey’s feet are covered in spiny spicules which prevent fish from wriggling free.
 They plunge feet first into the water to seize prey and may even submerge completely.
 A little known adaptation that facilitates these dives is the bird’s ability to close its nostrils.

 - Osprey are only slightly smaller than eagles.
 The female osprey is larger than the male and may be distinguished by her brown spotted necklace.

 - Osprey are one of the most difficult raptors to maintain in captivity.
 Although osprey were on the endangered species lists in most states since the 1970′s, they have successfully increased numbers due to conservation efforts since then.
 They are, for the most part, still considered threatened.
 Osprey are vulnerable to loss of habitat and organochloride pesticides like DDT.

 How are the Seahawks’ Odds This Year?

 Even without checking their standings or depth chart, I can say with confidence that Seattle is not likely to win the Super Bowl.

 For that matter, neither are Philadelphia, Baltimore, Arizona, or Atlanta.
-In fact, in 47 Super Bowl match-ups from 1967 to 2013, only twice has a football team named for a bird emerged victorious in the championship game.
+In fact, in the first 47 Super Bowl match-ups from 1967 to 2013, only twice has a football team named for a bird emerged victorious in the championship game.
 The Baltimore Ravens crushed my beloved New York Giants in Super Bowl XXXV (2001) and also prevailed over the San Francisco 49ers in Super Bowl XLVII (2013) to become football’s finest feathered franchise.